wkrzywiec/wkrzywiec.github.io/content/posts/052_event-sourcing-part-1/index.md

 Now, let's introduce the last component: the `EventStore`.
 Since this article revolves around *event sourcing*, here's a simple definition of the `EventStore` interface:

-This version expands on the benefits of the proposed approach and introduces the concept of the `EventStore`.
-Let me know if you need further adjustments!

 ```java
 public interface EventStore {